NoamYakar23/Abstract-Art-Generation-with-Neural-Networks/README.md

 # Abstract-Art-Generation-with-Neural-Networks

-Using a Neural Network (I built from scratch) the model is able to output uniquely weird "paintings"
+Using a Neural Network (I built from scratch) the model is able to output uniquely weird "paintings" Attached is the paper "State-of-the-art in artificial neural network applications: A survey" --> the real inspiration to this project

 Here are some great examples